jhumelsine/jhumelsine.github.io/_posts/2024-07-02-test-doubles.md

 ```

 ## Mock
 The Stubbed test above is a good start, but how good is it?
 From the two tests, we can assume that `isAuthorized(User user)` has been called, but we have confirmation that the user making the request has been authorized?
 It passed even when the `User` is `null`.
 That feels a bit sketchy.
-We don't even know if the correct `customerId` is being used.
+Additionally, we don't even know if the correct `customerId` is being used to get the `Customer`.

 A Mock adds assertions into the Test Double to confirm invariants.
 Let’s upgrade the `CustomerRepo` Stub to a Mock to confirm `customerId` and the `Authorize` Stub to a Mock to confirm the `User`.